Pourfour du Petit syndrome (PdPS)

 13. Carotid body tumor: Paragangliomas along the carotid bifurcation can stimulate local sympathetic plexus en.wikipedia.org.

-15. Central demyelinating disease: Conditions like multiple sclerosis may irritate central sympathetic tracts, leading to PdPS features en.wikipedia.org.
+15. Central demyelinating disease: Conditions like multiple may irritate central sympathetic tracts, leading to PdPS features en.wikipedia.org.

 16. Syringomyelia: Fluid-filled cavities in the cervical spinal cord can hyperstimulate first-order sympathetic fibers en.wikipedia.org.